daniloaugusto/flaskr-tdd/README.md

 # Flask with TDD and JavaScript

-A project using flask with Test-Driven Development (TDD) and a front with JavaSript, following the Flaskr Tutorial [Flaskr](https://github.com/mjhea0/flaskr-tdd).
+A project using flask with Test-Driven Development (TDD) and a front with JavaSript, following the [Flaskr Tutorial](https://github.com/mjhea0/flaskr-tdd).

 ## Getting Started